steve-caylent/Version_Control_Systems/README.md

 This page covers why using a Version Control System (VCS) is beneficial to your organization.
 This is demonstrated by using Git.
 GitHub will be used as an online hosting service for managing Git repositories.
 ## What is a Version Control System (VCS)
 A VCS is a centralized source for storing files that helps to categorize and record file changes.
 This is done by tracking all code modifications through "commits" (committed changes to your file) in a file repository (repo).
 A repo contains all of the changes and historical versions of a project.
 By centralizing your source code it's easier to collaborate with team members who may or may not be in different locations.
 In using a VCS, your organization will be able to communicate and better manage all file changes - showing information on who made the file change and when it occured.
 Individuals can make file contributions in different "branches" that are separate from the main source code.
-This allows for changes to be properly assessed as well as organzied before committing major changes to files.
+This allows for a proper assessment to occur before major changes are applied to the file.
 <br />
 <br />
 **Example of a file in the Main Branch of the project repository**